electron/electronjs.org-old/_posts/2017-05-16-typescript.md

 static types.
 The TypeScript community has grown quickly in recent years, and TypeScript was ranked among the
 [most loved programming languages](https://stackoverflow.com/insights/survey/2017#technology-most-loved-dreaded-and-wanted-languages) in a recent Stack Overflow developer survey.

-TypeScript is described as "JavaScript that scales".
-Teams at [GitHub](https://githubengineering.com/how-four-native-developers-wrote-an-electron-app/), [Slack](https://slack.engineering/typescript-at-slack-a81307fa288d), and
+TypeScript is described as "JavaScript that scales", and teams at [GitHub](https://githubengineering.com/how-four-native-developers-wrote-an-electron-app/), [Slack](https://slack.engineering/typescript-at-slack-a81307fa288d), and
 [Microsoft](https://github.com/Microsoft/vscode)
-are all using TypeScript to write scalable Electron apps that are used by millions of people.
+are all using it to write scalable Electron apps that are used by millions of people.

 TypeScript supports many of the newer language features in JavaScript like